-Digging deeper, you'll find access to some basic, and a few advanced settings of the router, such as IP reservation, connection statistics, and deep packet inspection (DPI).
-DPI is part of the router's Internet Security feature — more on this below — and displays the Internet connection to a specific client in detail.
+Digging deeper, you'll find access to some basic and a few advanced router settings, such as IP reservation, connection statistics, and deep packet inspection (DPI).
+DPI is part of the router's Internet Security feature, which displays the Internet connection to a specific client in detail.

-As a result, you can find out what website a particular connected computer is accessing in real-time.
+As a result, you can find out what website a particular connected computer is accessing in real time.
 So if you're a nosey one like me, you'll love this feature.
-Overall, the app is great when you want to check on your network quickly or manually block a client if need be.
+Overall, the app is great when you want to check your network or manually block a client quickly.
 You can also change the settings of the Wi-Fi network.

 Optional remote management

-Clearly, for this to work, the app connects to Ubiquiti, which connects to the UDM, and the whole thing might pose privacy risks — Ubiquiti can potentially know the activities of the router.
+Clearly, for this to work, the app connects to Ubiquiti, which connects to the UDM, and the whole thing might pose privacy risks — Ubiquiti can potentially know the router's activities.

-I have contacted Ubiquiti on the privacy matter and will update when I get the response.
-But you can turn the remote access off in the Settings section of the app.
+But you can turn the remote access off in the app's Settings section.
 Now the app will only work when your phone connects to the local Wi-Fi network of the UDM.

-It's unknown, however, if the UDM still ping the vendor with this feature turned off.
+It's unknown, however, if the UDM still pings the vendor with this feature turned off.

 UniFi Dream Machine: A sophisticated web-based system

-The UDM's web user interface, available at its IP address (which by default is 192.168.1.1), opens up to the whole different world.
-There two separate web interfaces.
-One of the UDM itself and the other for the UniFi controller it houses.
+The UDM's web user interface, available at its IP address, 192.168.1.1, opens up a different world.
+There are two separate web interfaces — one for the UDM itself and the other for the UniFi controller it houses.

-The UDM’s interface allows for some essential functions, including views of its hardware, updating its firmware, changing its name, and so on.
-It’s the interface of the UniFi controller — designed to control all supported UniFi devices — that allows you to customize your network to the max.
+The UniFi Dream Machine's interface allows for some essential functions, including views of its hardware, updating its firmware, changing its name, etc. The UniFi controller interface — designed to control all supported UniFi devices — allows you to customize your network to the max.

 Lots of advanced enterprise-class settings and features

-First of all, there are so many settings and features, some of those you might have never known existed.
+First of all, there are so many settings and features, some of which you might have never known existed.
 The controller is that of enterprise applications that allow lots of in-depth configurations.

 Take the Wi-Fi settings; for example, you can create up to four virtual Wi-Fi networks, each with a completely different set of in-depth parameters.
 There's also Wi-Fi Ai, a feature that automatically detects and excludes specific busy channels so the virtual network(s) won't use it.

-For the Guest network (or hotspot), you have the option to create a captive portal for the guest users to log in, or accept the term of service before they get connected.
-You can even choose to charge users for the Internet connection, and in this case, also issue coupons for different rates.
+For the Guest network (or hotspot), you can create a captive portal for the guest users to log in or accept the term of service before they get connected.
+You can even choose to charge users for the Internet connection and, in this case, also issue coupons for different rates.

-You can also manage each LAN port and assign each one for a particular purpose if need be.
+You can also manage each LAN port and assign each one for a particular purpose.
 And needless to say, the UDM can have all features you'd expect from a high-end router, like QoS, Dynamic DNS, and so on.